tarantool/tarantool/changelogs/unreleased/gh-7917-log-row-on-recovery-error.md

 ## bugfix/core

-* Bad row is now logged on snapshot recovery error (gh-7917).
+* If an error occurs during a snapshot recovery, its log now contains information about the row that caused the error (gh-7917).